wdi-sg/gitbook-2019/05-express/express-intro/04views.md

 React is used on the front end of lots of sites, but it's __JSX__ component can also be used to simply create HTML.

-We need to do a couple steps to get the template engine working.
+##### Note: the server-side react is not the same as browser-side react.
+Be careful when googling.
+If a resouce makes reference to DOM or browser events then it is discussing browser react, and may or may not be helpful.

----
+We need to do a couple steps to get the template engine working:

 First, install [`express-react-views`](https://github.com/reactjs/express-react-views)